dataurania/DAQD/README.md

-## Code, dataset, and checkpoints for the VIS 2024 Submission "Urania: Visualizing Data Analysis Pipelines for Natural Language-Based Data Exploration"
+## Urania: Visualizing Data Analysis Pipelines for Natural Language-Based Data Exploration
+This repo will include source code, training dataset, and trained checkpoints for the data-aware question decomposition

 Comming Soon